CAPTAINGROSCHEH/caught-in-1080p/README.md

 # caught in 1080p
  Discord bot Youtube stream clipper, inspired from https://odieldomanie.github.io/callipper/

- While this project is name caught in 1080p, this bot only records in 720p lmao

  # Configuration
 Create a `config.json` file, and enter those information :